The best things to do with kids in Manchester – one of the country’s most fun cities

 Museum of Science and Industry

 MOSI – as it’s affectionately known – is a gem.
 It has a fantastic interactive gallery just for children that will have them learning stuff without realising they’re learning stuff (oh yes, the sweet spot of parenting).
 And it has so much more besides.
 The Power Hall, with its whirring cogs, spinning wheels and giant locomotives, is simply awe inspiring, and a fascinating step back into Manchester’s past.
 The Revolution Manchester Gallery features Baby, the world’s first stored-program computer, and – coming soon – Tim Peake’s Soyuz space capsule.
 There’s loads more, including a temporary exhibition on robots which runs till April.
+Check out other Manchester museums worth a visit.

 Manchester boasts one of the largest and oldest Chinese communities in the UK, and the city’s central Chinatown is its hub.
 Go in mid February for the Chinese New Year celebrations.
 Or go any time to eat in one of countless excellent restaurants, explore oriental supermarkets or see the commanding arch.
 Manchester Art Gallery has loads to do for children and is right next door to Chinatown.